HauklandJ/TestMethodSnippets/README.md

 # TestMethodSnippets
-Cope snippets for test methods for C#, Visual studio
+Cope snippets for test methods for C#, Visual studio.

+The snippets follow the Arrange-Act-Assert pattern:

+	Arrange: set up the test
+	Act: Access the member being tested
+	Assert: Determine the result

 Add the snippets in Visual Studio by using the Code Snippets Manager.